shagil786/coalition/README.md

 ## Getting Started
 ### To view this website, please follow these steps:

+## On the internet

+ Open your browser and navigate to: https://angelesmountains.netlify.app

+## Locally

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running npm install.
 3. Start the development server by running npm run dev.